 If you’re able to go to New Hampshire to attend the reading of the bill, please do so!
 Voice your support of the bill, and say why you think it’s important.

 This thread on Twitter is where Eric announced that the reading of the bill is to proceed (original Twitter URL):

 If this bill is passed in New Hampshire, more states will likely follow.
 It will lead to a massively renewed drive to liberate all computer users, and US laws tend to be copied/pasted around the world too.

-This bill, if passed, will have a hugely positive impact on Free Software at a global level.
+This bill, if passed, will have a hugely positive impact on Libre Software at a global level.

 You must support this bill.
 If you want to see it pass, please go to New Hampshire on 11 January 2022 to make sure your voice is heard.

-The proprietary software companies like Microsoft and Apple will also be there, trying to argue the case against the use of Free Software.
+The proprietary software companies like Microsoft and Apple will also be there, trying to argue the case against the use of Libre Software.